 Sign up for an account with Railway using GitHub, and click

 Authorize Railway App when redirected.
 Review and agree to Railway's Terms of Service and Fair Use Policy if prompted.
-Launch my one-click starter template (or click the button below) to deploy a Metabase instance instantly on Railway.
+Launch the Metabase one-click starter template (or click the button below) to deploy a Metabase instance instantly on Railway.

 You'll be prompted with an opportunity to change the default repository name and set it private, if you'd like.
 Accept the defaults and click